Showing all 5 results

 Now that we have covered the basics of what you need to do to find better ice skating bags for your needs let’s drill down a little bit into the specific features you have to pay attention for to get the best from your new bag.

 For starters, you are obviously would like to find ice skating bags that are capable of storing and transporting a pair of ice skates with no trouble at all.
-Believe it or not, there are quite a few inexpensive ice skate bags out there that can’t handle even this without causing a nightmare.
+Believe it or not, there are entirely a few inexpensive ice skate bags out there that can’t handle even this without causing a nightmare.

-You are probably would like to find skate bags that include a separate compartment for your ice skates (ideally a separate and padded compartment for each individual skate in it), and it’s not a bad idea to purchase a skate bag that includes some kind of blade guard in this pocket as well.
+You are probably would like to find skate bags that include a separate compartment for your ice skates (ideally a separate and padded compartment for each skate in it), and it’s not a bad idea to purchase a skate bag that includes some blade guard in this pocket as well.

-Your skates should fit into this compartment very snugly so that they don’t rattle around, but they should be incredibly easy to pop out of their compartments without having trouble every step of the way.
-You don’t want a compartment so small that it cannot accommodate bigger skates if you have to upgrade in the future, but you don’t want a compartment so large that your skates can bounce around – especially if you don’t completely trust your blade guard.
+Your skates should fit into this compartment very snugly so that they don’t rattle around, but they should be incredibly easy to pop out of their chambers without having trouble every step of the way.
+You don’t want a compartment so small that it cannot accommodate bigger skates if you have to upgrade in the future, but you don’t want a compartment so large that your skates can bounce around – especially if you don’t entirely trust your blade guard.

 Secondly, you need to hunt for ice skating bags that include heavy-duty zippers that secure your ice skates with no difficulty at all.

 There are a lot of ice skate bags available on the market today that do not use zippered enclosures, but 99.99% of all those skate bags should be avoided at all costs.
-You need a heavy-duty zipper that is going to provide a very secure enclosure, and youhave to be sure that it is absolutely effortless to manipulate both ways so that you don’t have trouble getting your bag open.
+You need a heavy-duty zipper that is going to provide a very secure enclosure, and you have to be sure that it is effortless to manipulate both ways so that you don’t have trouble getting your bag open.

 Thirdly, you are probably interested in purchasing ice skating bags that offer waterproof material and ripstop material around the skates themselves.